LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 3.25.3 Jockey Pumps

 These are the main pumps for firefighting.
-They maybe diesel driven or electrically driven.
-In minimum there must be a spare pump always available for firefighting this is to provide backup for the primary pumps if it is faulty.
-In automated facilities when the temperature sensors measures temperature beyond set point or the gas detectors senses gas leakage, the main firewater pump is turned on to pressurise the firewater ring main.
+They may be diesel-driven or electrically driven.
+In the minimum, there must be a spare pump always available for firefighting this is to provide backup for the primary pumps if it is faulty.
+In automated facilities when the temperature sensors measures temperature beyond setpoint or the gas detectors senses gas leakage, the main firewater pump is turned on to pressurise the firewater ring main.
 The pumps can as well be manually turned on for firefighting.
 The discharge pressure of the pump must be sufficient to provide firefighting coverage when the firefighting monitors and hydrants are operational.
-Main firewater pumps may take their suction from firewater storage tanks or from a river source depending on the facility design philosophy
+Main firewater pumps may take their suction from firewater storage tanks or a river source depending on the facility design philosophy

 Figure 25: Diesel Engine Driven Firewater Pump